 During your first few days, you’ll also attend an ID appointment at the ID Centre to obtain your airside pass.

 Your first two weeks will be on a 09:00-17:00 Monday-Friday schedule, based at our head office at the airport, followed by two weeks on a training shift pattern to learn the role in our operation.
 Once you’ve completed your training, you’ll begin working the part-time or full-time shift pattern you’ve applied for.
-See an example roster of what shift pattern you could.
+See an example roster of what shift pattern you could work.